pyc-team/pytorch_concepts/examples/contributing/dataset.md

 ### 2.4 Implementing Custom Splitters

-If you need a custom splitter, create it in `conceptarium/conceptarium/data/splitters/your_splitter.py`:
+If you need a custom splitter, you can extend the `Splitter` class from `torch_concepts.data.base.splitter` and place the new splitter in `torch_concepts/data/splitters/your_splitter.py`:

 ```python
 import numpy as np